Video: iPhone 5, 6, and 6+ video compatibility with car stereos

-With their newest products, including the iPhone 5, Apple switched from their traditional 30-pin connector to an all-digital 8-pin "Lightning" connector.
+With their newest products, including the iPhone 5, 6, and 6+, Apple switched from their traditional 30-pin connector to an all-digital 8-pin "Lightning" connector.
 Similar to previous Apple devices, in-dash receivers compatible with the iPhone 5 can play music when connected via USB or wirelessly through Bluetooth® audio streaming.
-But when it comes to video playback, at this point, only certain Pioneer receivers will let you play video via USB.
-Most other manufacturers are working hard to make their stereos compatible with iPhone 5 video playback, too, and we’ll keep you posted as more information becomes available.
+But when it comes to video playback, only select receivers will let you play video via USB.
+Many manufacturers are working hard to make their stereos compatible with video playback from newer iPhones, and we’ll keep you posted as more information becomes available.

 We get a lot of questions every day about the new "Lightning" adapter for the iPhone 5s to go along with a lot of our new head units.
 So we came down to the lab today to test it out with you.